morrislab/metient/README.md

 ## Tutorial

-There are different tutorials based on your use case:
+There are different Jupyter Notebook tutorials based on your use case:
+1. I have a cohort of patients (~5 or more patients) with the same cancer type.
+(Metient-calibrate)
+   - I want Metient to estimate which mutations/mutation clusters are present in which anatomical sites.
+[Tutorial 1](https://github.com/divyakoyy/metient/blob/main/tutorial/1_metient_calibrate_infer_observed_clones_label_clone_tree_tutorial)
+   - I know which mutations/mutation clusters are present in which anatomical sites.
+[Tutorial 2](https://github.com/divyakoyy/metient/blob/main/tutorial/2_metient_calibrate_label_clone_tree_tutorial)
-1. I have a cohort of cancer patients.
-I want Metient-calibrate to learn the most likely pattern of spread using genetic distance and/or organotropism.
-[Tutorial 1](1_metient_calibrate_infer_observed_clones_label_clone_tree_tutorial)
+3. I have a small number of patients, or I want to enforce my own parsimony metric weights.
+(Metient-evaluate)
+   - I want Metient to estimate which mutations/mutation clusters are present in which anatomical sites.
+[Tutorial 3](https://github.com/divyakoyy/metient/blob/main/tutorial/3_metient_evaluate_infer_observed_clones_label_clone_tree_tutorial)
-2. I have a cohort of cancer patients and I know which clones are present in which sites.
-I want Metient-calibrate to learn the most likely pattern of spread using genetic distance and/or organotropism.
-[Tutorial 2](2_metient_calibrate_label_clone_tree_tutorial)
+   - I know which mutations/mutation clusters are present in which anatomical sites.
+[Tutorial 4](https://github.com/divyakoyy/metient/blob/main/tutorial/4_metient_evaluate_label_clone_tree_tutorial)
 ## Inputs
 There are two required inputs, a tsv file with information for each sample and mutation/mutation cluster, and a txt file specifying the edges of the clone tree.